Afnankhn/Unity3D-augmented-reality/README.md

 ## Credit and Citation:

-MDPI and ACS Style
+MDPI and ACS Style:

 Afnan; Muhammad, K.; Khan, N.; Lee, M.-Y.; Imran, A.S.; Sajjad, M. School of the Future: A Comprehensive Study on the Effectiveness of Augmented Reality as a Tool for Primary School Children’s Education.
 Appl.
 Sci.
 2021, 11, 5277. https://doi.org/10.3390/app11115277

-AMA Style
+AMA Style:

 Afnan, Muhammad K, Khan N, Lee M-Y, Imran AS, Sajjad M. School of the Future: A Comprehensive Study on the Effectiveness of Augmented Reality as a Tool for Primary School Children’s Education.
 Applied Sciences.
 2021; 11(11):5277. https://doi.org/10.3390/app11115277

-Chicago/Turabian Style
+Chicago/Turabian Style:

 Afnan, Khan Muhammad, Noman Khan, Mi-Young Lee, Ali Shariq Imran, and Muhammad Sajjad.
 2021.
 "School of the Future: A Comprehensive Study on the Effectiveness of Augmented Reality as a Tool for Primary School Children’s Education" Applied Sciences 11, no. 11: 5277. https://doi.org/10.3390/app11115277